Who is this for?

 Course structure

 The course runs across two sessions in a single week, giving you time between sessions to practice and absorb.
 Each session combines short demonstrations with hands-on exercises using real data.
 Every SPSS operation is paired with its R equivalent, so you always have a clear reference point.
+The material is organised as seven episodes on the lesson website, linked from the schedule below so you can jump straight to any topic.

 Session 1: Why R, and getting started

-The case for switching 45 min
+Episode 1 · The case for switching

 Live demonstration of what R can do that SPSS cannot.
 Cost comparison, reproducibility advantages, and career relevance.
 The goal is motivation before any coding begins.

-Your first R session 90 min
+Episode 2 · Your first R session

 Navigating RStudio, understanding the interface, running your first commands.
 Importing a dataset and performing basic operations you already know from SPSS: descriptive statistics, frequency tables, variable inspection.